splunk/splunk-aws-cloudformation/README.md

 ## Known Issues ##

-* Fix issue with automated linking to license master during machine bootstrap
+* Minor bug with automated linking to license master during machine bootstrap (only applicable when providing a license)

 ## Additional Info ##

 * Splunk Chef Cookbook: While AWS Cloudformation is used to launch and connect various AWS resources, Chef recipes for Splunk are used to provision the deployed machines based on corresponding role such as Splunk indexer, search head, etc. For more info, see [Splunk Cookbook](https://github.com/rarsan/splunk_cookbook) a fork from the great work by [BestBuy.Com](https://github.com/bestbuycom/splunk_cookbook)